yorkchanbraintechscience/mongodb-backup-s3/README.md

 `INIT_BACKUP` - if set, create a backup when the container launched

+`INIT_RESTORE` - if set, restore from latest when container is launched

 ## Restore from a backup

 To see the list of backups, you can run: